KavyaPallamreddy/PetClinic_Application/README.md

 ## Jenkins:
 ### a.
 Log in to the Jenkins server and configure Jenkins by installing and configuring the required plugins, such as the Docker plugin.

+#### 1. Install the necessary Jenkins plugins:
+        1.1 Git plugin
+        1.2 Maven Integration plugin
+        1.3 Pipeline plugin
+        1.4 Kubernetes Continuous Deploy plugin

+2. Create a new Jenkins pipeline:
+   2.1 In Jenkins, create a new pipeline job and configure it with the Git repository URL for the Java application.
+   2.2 Add a Jenkinsfile to the Git repository to define the pipeline stages.

+3. Define the pipeline stages:
+    Stage 1: Checkout the source code from Git.
+    Stage 2: Build the Java application using Maven.
+    Stage 3: Run unit tests using JUnit and Mockito.
+    Stage 4: Run SonarQube analysis to check the code quality.
+    Stage 5: Package the application into a JAR file.
+    Stage 6: Deploy the application to a test environment using Helm.
+    Stage 7: Run user acceptance tests on the deployed application.
+    Stage 8: Promote the application to a production environment using Argo CD.

+4. Configure Jenkins pipeline stages:
+    Stage 1: Use the Git plugin to check out the source code from the Git repository.
+    Stage 2: Use the Maven Integration plugin to build the Java application.
+    Stage 3: Use the JUnit and Mockito plugins to run unit tests.
+    Stage 4: Use the SonarQube plugin to analyze the code quality of the Java application.
+    Stage 5: Use the Maven Integration plugin to package the application into a JAR file.
+    Stage 6: Use the Kubernetes Continuous Deploy plugin to deploy the application to a test environment using Helm.
+    Stage 7: Use a testing framework like Selenium to run user acceptance tests on the deployed application.
+    Stage 8: Use Argo CD to promote the application to a production environment.

+5. Set up Argo CD:
+    Install Argo CD on the Kubernetes cluster.
+    Set up a Git repository for Argo CD to track the changes in the Helm charts and Kubernetes manifests.
+    Create a Helm chart for the Java application that includes the Kubernetes manifests and Helm values.
+    Add the Helm chart to the Git repository that Argo CD is tracking.

+6. Configure Jenkins pipeline to integrate with Argo CD:
+   6.1 Add the Argo CD API token to Jenkins credentials.
+   6.2 Update the Jenkins pipeline to include the Argo CD deployment stage.

+7. Run the Jenkins pipeline:
+   7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.
+   7.2 Monitor the pipeline stages and fix any issues that arise.
+This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD, Helm, and Kubernetes.

 ### b.
 Create a Jenkins pipeline that includes the following stages: